 - Insert the Pt100 into the bearing;

 - Restrain the locknut (3) with a wrench;

 - Screw the bulb (4), adjusting it so that the tip of the Pt100 touches the contact surface of the bearing.

-- The assembly of the Pt100 on noninsulated bearings must be done directly on the bearing, without the insulating adapter (2); - The tightening torque to assemble the Pt100 and the adapters must not exceed 10 Nm.
+The tightening torque to assemble the Pt100 and the adapters must not exceed 10 Nm.

 8 GENERATOR DISASSEMBLY AND ASSEMBLY